sourcegraph/handbook/content/ce/onboarding.md

 - Continue orienting yourself to the company: all the different teams, our internal tooling and how we use it
 - Start to learn our processes (pre and post-sales), learn about the different templates that we have and how we use them
-- Identify customer calls to shadow for weeks 3 - 5
+- Identify customer calls to shadow for weeks 3 - 6

 ### Week 3 Goals:

 - This week is all about the product!
-Read docs, watch videos, apply what you have learned by using the product, demo parts of the product to your onboarding mentor
+Read docs, watch videos, apply what you have learned by using the product, deep dive into parts of the product to your onboarding mentor

 ### Week 4 Goals:

-- Apply your product knowledge to our processes
+- Learn about how we differentiate from technologies like Github Search, Livegrep, OpenGrok and more
+- Go deeper in your understanding of Sourecgraph's products, learn how we should talk about Sourcegraph relative to the current technologies devs use

+### Week 5 Goals:

+- Start working towards your first product demo, begin working towards [Demo Certification](#ce-demo-certification)
 - Prepare for your first set of customer meetings that you'll lead
 - Check-in with your manager on your experience and near-term goals

-Beginning week 5, you'll look to lead your first customer meeting, with your onboarding mentor there to support you.
+Beginning week 6, you'll look to lead your first customer meeting, with your onboarding mentor there to support you.
+You'll have the support of your onboarding mentor or a more tenured CE until you reach [Demo Certification](#ce-demo-certification).

 ## 30 / 60 / 90 Day Plan